MBALearnsToCode/MBALearnsToCode/docs/myBlogs/20150924_NonTraditionalMBAMidPointLookBack.md

     <br>

 - <a name="UChicagoScienceAndTechCourses"></a>_SCIENCE / TECH COURSES_ in UChicago:
-Booth's flexible curriculum enables me to try out great offerings elsewhere at UChicago's diverse member institutions.
+Booth's flexible curriculum enables me to try out great offerings elsewhere at UChicago's diverse departments and member research institutions.
 My hands-down favorite was **_Robotics & Artificial Intelligence_** by
 [Matt Walter](http://ttic.uchicago.edu/~mwalter),
 a UIUC- and MIT-trained roboticist and one of the builders of the MIT Self-Driving Car, which